List of Beverly Hills, 90210 characters: Donna Martin

 Tori Spelling portrays Donna Marie Martin.
 She is very ditzy and sweet.
 She began dating David Silver in high school.
 David respected her decision to abstain from premarital sex, until he cheated on her with Ariel.
 She found out that she had a learning disability, which, undiagnosed, had caused her to have a tough time in school.
 After high school, she was in an abusive relationship with Ray Pruit, who was mean and manipulative, almost from the start.
 She later dated Joe Bradley, a quarterback at CU.
 She was beaten and almost raped by Garrett Slan and was held hostage at the CU television studio by a deranged stalker.
 She lost her virginity to David at the end of her senior year of college.
 She has had continued difficulty with her domineering mother, Felice, although she was close to her father, John.
 After college, where she studied fashion design, she opened a boutique with Kelly Taylor.
 She was in a long-term relationship with Noah Hunter, although it went south because of his drinking and her affair with Wayne.
 She began taking multiple pills a day after she injured her back in a car accident with David; Noah's brother Josh gave her the pills.
 In the next episode, Law and Disorder, Noah finds her passed out on her living room floor.
 She continued running the boutique, Now Wear This, alone after Kelly left to pursue public relations and finally married David in the series finale.
-Donna's birthday is Christmas Day.
-She is allergic to chocolate.
+Donna's birthday is Christmas Day, and she is allergic to chocolate.
 In the spin-off 90210 it is revealed that Donna continued as a fashion designer, working internationally after closing her boutique in Los Angeles.
-Also it is revealed that Donna and David are getting separated, but he sends her a card saying "Thinking of you."
+Also, it is revealed that Donna and David are getting separated, but he sends her a card saying, "Thinking of you."
 It is unknown what happens after she leaves.